 - .1 A maximum of one (1) farm-related, single detached dwelling will be permitted on agricultural sites and farmsteads.
-A farmstead may contain the following where located on the same parcel: - a) a residence for the operator of an agricultural use; - b) a dormitory residence for employees or business partners of the operator engaged in the agricultural operation; - c) facilities for the temporary holding of livestock raised in an operation, in lesser numbers than constitutes an ILO (unless approved as an ILO); - d) buildings for permitted accessory and ancillary uses. - .2 The Development Officer may issue a Development Permit for more than one (1) dwelling on a parcel if:
+A farmstead may contain the following where located on the same parcel: - a) a residence for the operator of an agricultural use;

-- a) it is an accessory agricultural residential dwelling to be occupied by a person or persons who are engaged on a full-time basis for at least six (6) months of each year in the agricultural operation; - b) the additional dwelling is located on a parcel which is a permitted agricultural operation: - c) accessory dwellings shall only be located on sites where the accessory dwelling can be serviced by existing utilities.
-Development criteria regarding Garden Suites are provided in Section 5.3.: - d) this provision does not permit the subdivision of this dwelling, unless it conforms to provisions of this Bylaw with respect to residential subdivision. - .3 Notwithstanding the provisions of this Bylaw and the Official Community Plan, a mobile home may be permitted on an existing farmstead or non-farm residential site within this Zoning District, for a time period to be determined by, and subject to a, resolution of Council, provided that the following criteria is met: - a) adherence to any permit or Building Bylaw or licensing requirement in effect in the Municipality: - b) issuance of a Development Permit to the landowner where the said mobile home is located: - the entering into of a Development Agreement between all affected parties, where considered necessary, to assure applicable development standards are adhered to; - d) compliance with any requirement of the Saskatchewan Ministry of Health or government agencies respecting water and waste connections, and disposal concerns. - .4 Each mobile home shall comply with the Canadian Standards Association (CSA) document CAN/CSA 240.2.1-M86 "Structural Requirements for Mobile Homes" and shall be anchored but shall not be placed on a permanent foundation. - The keeping of livestock on non-farm residential sites shall be permitted in the Agricultural Resource District (AR) in accordance with the following schedule.
-Any operation involving the keeping of livestock numbers greater than the maximums shown below, will be required to make an application for an Intensive Livestock Operation (ILO) in accordance with section 7.10.1(a).
+- b) a dormitory residence for employees or business partners of the operator engaged in the agricultural operation: - c) facilities for the temporary holding of livestock raised in an operation; - d) buildings for permitted accessory and ancillary uses. - .2 The Development Officer may issue a Development Permit for more than one (1) dwelling on a parcel if: - a) it is an accessory agricultural residential dwelling to be occupied by a person or persons who are engaged on a full-time basis for at least six (6) months of each year in the agricultural operation; - b) the additional dwelling is located on a parcel which is a permitted agricultural operation; - c) accessory dwellings shall only be located on sites where the accessory dwelling can be serviced by existing utilities.
+Development criteria regarding Garden Suites are provided in Section 5.3.; - d) this provision does not permit the subdivision of this dwelling, unless it conforms to provisions of this Bylaw with respect to residential subdivision. - .3 Notwithstanding the provisions of this Bylaw and the Official Community Plan, a mobile home may be permitted on an existing farmstead or non-farm residential site within this Zoning District, for a time period to be determined by, and subject to a, resolution of Council, provided that the following criteria is met: - a) adherence to any permit or Building Bylaw or licensing requirement in effect in the Municipality; - b) issuance of a Development Permit to the landowner where the said mobile home is located: - the entering into of a Development Agreement between all affected parties, where considered necessary, to assure applicable development standards are adhered to; - d) compliance with any requirement of the Saskatchewan Ministry of Health or government agencies respecting water and waste connections, and disposal concerns. - .4 Each mobile home shall comply with the Canadian Standards Association (CSA) document CAN/CSA 240.2.1-M86 "Structural Requirements for Mobile Homes" and shall be anchored but shall not be placed on a permanent foundation. - .5 The keeping of livestock on non-farm residential sites shall be permitted in the Agricultural Resource District (AR) in accordance with the following schedule.